What is breech or posterior baby?

 - Too much amniotic fluid (baby is unable to be still as there is too much fluid for it to float in.)

-Why does structural chiropractic work so well for breech or posterior baby?
+Why does structural chiropractic work so well for these issues?

 Structural Chiropractic helps with the alignment of the spine, including the pelvis.
-Having a structurally correct aligned pelvis is crucial before childbirth.
-This is because, it gives the baby the most optimal space to be in be in the best position for labour.
+Having a correct structurally aligned pelvis is crucial before childbirth.
+This is because, it gives the baby the most optimal space to switch position avoiding a breech or posterior scenario.
 Additionally, it also allows the baby to grow in the most optimal pelvic position.
-As a result, it is healthier for the baby and they also won't be subjected to misalignments of their own spine (being stuck in weird positions) which can cause pain and discomfort for them inside and outside the womb.
+As a result, it is healthier for the baby.